thelfer/tfel-editor/docs/mfront-major-mode.md

 - Completion of `MFront` keywords.
 Keywords depends on the currently used `DSL`.
+- Ease implementation of `MFront` files for providing wizards.
 - Easy access to the command-line documentation of each keyword.
+- Easy access to the `MFront` documentation.